Table of contents

 Xylitol – one of the most toxic foods for dogs

 You may not be aware that this artificial sweetener is found in many food products, which make it one of the most toxic foods for dogs.
-Products that xylitol can be found in includes many brands of peanut butter, diet foods, diabetic cakes, sugar-free gum and many surprising products.
+Xylitol’s products include many brands of peanut butter, diet foods, diabetic cakes, sugar-free gum, and many surprising products.
 If your dog eats Xylitol, he will experience a sudden insulin release, causing loss of balance and coordination, vomiting, lethargy and possibly seizures.
 Small amounts can be fatal and have been linked to blood clotting disorders and liver disease.

 Yeast will expand in your dog’s digestive system, causing wind and bloating and can be more serious if taken in large quantities.

 Zebras are very quick and powerful animals, and your dog should be discouraged from trying to catch eat them in case they get worn out or kicked in the face.
 (I know you don’t get many in Finchley, but for the sake of continuity).